zerolawtech/ZAP-Tech/docs/papers & research/ZAP Whitepaper.md

 In the immediately preceding section, we discussed how the ShareLaw divides determines the type of OrgShares—for example, whether the OrgShares are capital stock, club memberships, investment contracts, or something else.
 However, those types of categories are essentially classifications of types of rights—they are very abstract.
 The ShareLaw does not stop there—it also classifies types of OrgShare _instruments_.

 Instruments are methods of representing, and evidencing ownership over, OrgShares.
 Although the distinctions among types of instruments may appear dry and technical, they are critical from a legal perspective.
-Many other security token protocols ignore this issue and do not clearly and consistently treat token instrumentalities as belonging to a defined category of legal instruments.
+Many other security token protocols ignore this issue and do not clearly and consistently treat tokens as belonging to a defined category of legal instruments.
 Under corporate and commercial law, the type of instrument by which an OrgShare is transferred will determine what formalities need to be followed with respect to transactions such as transferring ownership of the OrgShare or pledging the OrgShare as collateral for a loan.

 Under the Uniform Commercial Code, there are three types of securities instruments:
 <ul>